Maine Compulsory School Attendance and Enrollment Questions

 The compulsory attendance law ends at the 17th birthday.
 At that point, letters of intent and annual assessment results are no longer required to be filed.
 However, if your child wants to take courses at the public high school under the Maine public school access law for homeschoolers, or wants to take free college courses through the University of Maine campuses, the Maine Community College system, or Maine Maritime Academy using the Maine Aspirations Program, you must still file either the Notice of Intent (for first-time homeschoolers) or the Subsequent Letter (for continuing homeschoolers) in order to enroll in these courses.

-Be sure to follow these stops to comply with the Maine homeschool statute.
+Be sure to follow these steps to comply with the Maine homeschool statute.

 Helpful Links: